 Roasting carrots concentrates their earthy flavor and enhances their natural sweetness.
 Here, we’ve taken things a step further by adding butter, which browns in the heat of the oven, and honey, which gives the outside of the carrots a golden, caramelized crust.
+Then we top it with a sprinkling of chopped Candied Pecans.
 It’s one of the simplest side dishes around, but the flavors are so rich you’d never know.

 Santé's Sweet Dessert Recipes